 Tom Slocock is the head of the global investment group within Deutsche Bank Wealth Management, responsible for sourcing, selecting and recommending investment opportunities for wealth management clients globally.
 He took on this role in late 2015 after almost seven years as CEO of Deutsche Bank’s UK wealth management business.
 He joined Deutsche Bank after a decade at Credit Suisse.
 Tom has spent his entire career in the wealth management industry.
 His focus has been leading teams and businesses, working with wealthy and sophisticated UK based individuals and families and helping to source bespoke solutions tailored to their specific needs.

-Matthew Spencer is an executive director and head of business development at Coutts.
-He leads the team responsible for managing relationships with professional services firms, investment consultants and family offices.
-In addition his team builds relationships across RBS and NatWest.
-Matthew joined from Credit Suisse in 2014 where he served as a member of the UK market area team based in Switzerland between 2010 and 2012.
+Matthew Spencer is a managing director and head of intermediaries, MFOs and group referrals at Deutsche Bank.
+He has specific responsibility for developing, managing and coordinating relationships with professional services firms and family offices – an area he has specialised in since 1994.
+Previously he has also held similar positions at Coutts and Credit Suisse where he was also a member of the UK market area management team and was based in Switzerland between 2010 and 2012.

 Insijt Consulting Services